deckhouse/deckhouse/modules/340-extended-monitoring/docs/CONFIGURATION.md

 **Note,** that all the labels start with the `threshold.extended-monitoring.deckhouse.io/` prefix.
 The value specified in a label is a number that sets the alert trigger threshold.

-For example, the label `threshold.extended-monitoring.deck house.io/5xx-warning: "5"` on the Ingress resource changes the alert threshold from 10% (default) to 5%.
+For example, the label `threshold.extended-monitoring.deckhouse.io/5xx-warning: "5"` on the Ingress resource changes the alert threshold from 10% (default) to 5%.

 #### Non-namespaced Kubernetes objects